Initialize CMS

 </scanAssembly>

-This excludes any other assemblies from being scanned.
-The selection of assemblies above represent all assemblies delivered with CMS that have initialization modules (these assemblies must be present for CMS to work properly).
+This example excludes any other assemblies from being scanned.
+The selection of assemblies above represents assemblies delivered with CMS with initialization modules (these must be present for CMS to work properly).

 InitComplete event

-There are cases where you might want your own initialization module to be called again after the initialization process is complete.
-A typical use case is to attach event handlers to an instance property that may be overridden by third-party code.
+Sometimes, you might want to call your initialization module again after the initialization process is complete.
+A typical use case is to attach event handlers to an instance property that third-party code can override.

 context.InitComplete += InitCompleteHandler;